johanthoren/check_jitter/README.md

 - max: the maximum of all deltas
 - min: the minimum of all deltas

+HOSTNAME

+If the hostname resolves to multiple IP addresses, the plugin will use the first address returned by the DNS resolver and skip the rest.

+While using a hostname is supported, consider using IP addresses instead.
+It's better to set up multiple tests to cover each IP individually rather than relying on hostname resolution.

 SAMPLES

 The number of pings to send to the target host.
 Must be greater than 2.